w3f/polkadot-spec/docs/sect-finality.md

 The relayer ([Definition -def-num-ref-](sect-finality#defn-beefy-relayer)) participates in the Polkadot network by collecting the gossiped votes ([Definition -def-num-ref-](chap-networking#defn-msg-beefy-gossip)).
 Those votes are converted into the witness data structure ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data)).
 The relayer saves the data on the chain of the remote network.
 The occurrence of saving witnesses on remote networks is undefined.

+TODO: confirm if the merkle root of claimed signatures needed or not in the witness.

 ### -sec-num- Requesting Signed Commitments {#id-requesting-signed-commitments}

 A light client ([Definition -def-num-ref-](sect-finality#defn-beefy-light-client)) fetches the witness data ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data)) from the chain.
 Once the light client knows which validators apparently voted for the specified statement, it needs to request the signatures from the relayer to verify whether the claims are actually true.
 This is achieved by requesting signed commitments ([Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment)).

 How those signed commitments are requested by the light client and delivered by the relayer varies among networks or implementations.
 On Ethereum, for example, the light client can request the signed commitments in form of a transaction, which results in a response in form of a transaction.

+### Terminology

+A **round** is an attempt by BEEFY validators to produce a BEEFY Justification. **Round number** is simply defined as a block number the validators are voting for, or to be more precise, the Commitment for that block number.
+Round ends when the next round is started, which may happen when one of the events occur:
+1. Either the node collects `2/3rd + 1` valid votes for that round.
+2. Or the node receives a BEEFY Justification for a block greater than the current best BEEFY block.

+In both cases the node proceeds to determining the new round number using "Round Selection" procedure.

+Regular nodes are expected to:
+1. Receive & validate votes for the current round and broadcast them to their peers.
+1. Receive & validate BEEFY Justifications and broadcast them to their peers.
+1. Return BEEFY Justifications for **Mandatory Blocks** on demand.
+1. Optionally return BEEFY Justifications for non-mandatory blocks on demand.

+Validators are expected to additionally:
+1. Produce & broadcast vote for the current round.

+Both kinds of actors are expected to fully participate in the protocol ONLY IF they believe they are up-to-date with the rest of the network, i.e. they are fully synced.
+Before this happens, the node should continue processing imported BEEFY Justifications and votes without actively voting themselves.